Gab7777777/Negative-Trust-Security/README.md

-# Negative-Trust-Security

-Manifest

 1- Everything suspected as a threat vector it is already exploited or has been studied by teams with the necessary resources.

 2- Mainstream systems carry manufacturer and developer's alternative access to it's resources.

 3- This access can be presented explicitly as control and monitoring or implicitly as errors, and either way intentional in their objectives.

 4- Physicall and logical flaws although intentional can be unpredictable.